Frequently Asked Questions (FAQs) about the LSAT

 170-180 is terrific, 160-169 is good to very good, 150-159 is average to slightly above average, and below 150 is below average.

-Start by reviewing the information on the school's website (look for the Standard 509 Information Report, which will have GPA and LSAT data for admitted students).
-You can also use LSAC's admission calculator, which will allow you to learn acceptance odds at most ABA-accredited programs.
+Start by reviewing information on the school's website.
+Look for the Standard 509 Information Report, which will have GPA and LSAT data for admitted students.
+You can also use LSAC's admission calculator, which will let you learn acceptance odds at most ABA-accredited programs.

 LSAT Acceptance FAQs